Make Events Accessible

 Compiled by disability scholar Olivia Dreisinger, the guide aims to “outline how to make your events more equitable, inclusive, and accessible to the disability community,” with a focus on academic events.
 She wastes little time getting into the practical stuff, largely bypassing theory.
 The zine opens with a short intro followed by a thorough checklist for would-be organizers.
 This covers a host of access considerations: event promotion, transit, food, building design, maps, washrooms, scents, content warnings, print-outs, font size, interpretation, breaks, lights, support workers, childcare, and door costs, to name some.
 Though occasionally daunting, this alone is a takeaway I could see myself using.
 The content that follows steps back to dive deeper and offer recommendations for each of these topics.
 It’s jam-packed and thorough, sometimes drifting into a wordy, unclear lexicon, but providing plenty of useful information.

-Of course, lived experience of disability is valid expertise and authority, so I don’t mean to question that Dreisinger knows some of this stuff firsthand (and plenty more through her scholarship).
-But there is so much information here and little in the way of sources or testimonials to ground it, making the didacticism dubious.
+Of course, lived experience of disability is valid expertise and authority.
+I don’t mean to question that Dreisinger knows some of this stuff firsthand (and plenty more through her scholarship).
+But there is so much information here, and little in the way of sources or testimonials to ground it all, making the didacticism dubious.
 Isn’t it likely, after all, that readers of this zine will themselves be disabled, or already engaging with accessibility planning?
 (If they aren’t, this content will surely be intimidating.)
 I fear an accessibility methodology based on there being one right way to do things will always be shaky, given how unpredictable this kind of planning can be.

 I may be responding to some broader issues in the accessibility discourse that this zine can’t be accountable for.
 I’m sorry.
 As I said, there’s lots of useful information here, and Dreisinger deserves credit for providing it.